 - Scientific paper of the project

-This project is nominated for a research RAAK-award 2020
+This project was nominated for a research RAAK-award 2020.

 01 February 2018 - 01 February 2020

 This research uses several methods.
 First we performed an content analysis of 200 immersive journalistic productions in 14 months.
 Here we tested our conceptual model.
 NExt we interviewed 15 makers of Immersive productions.
 After that we measured the effect of immersiveness on the public via four experiments in 350 participants.
 Here we also measured their heartbeat and skin conductance.
 At last we organised four focus groups.

 Collaboration with knowledge partners